 Our policy is to have at least a majority of the directors qualify as "independent" under the listing standards of NYSE MKT.
-The Board of Directors has determined that Messrs.
-Char, Daly, Miner, Seazholtz, Slutzky, Thomas and Williams each satisfy (or did satisfy during his time of service) the requirements for "independence" under such listing standards.
-John Seazholtz served as a director until the expiration of his term at the 2011 Annual Meeting of Stockholders on September 16, 2011.
+The Board of Directors has determined that each of Messrs.
+Char, Daly, Miner, Mooney, Thomas and Williams satisfies the requirements for "independence" under such listing standards.